German companies want a private German spaceport | DW | 18.10.2019

 German businesses believe that space technology and space travel are becoming more and more commercialized.
 This development has already been dubbed "New Space."

-The BDI noted that some concept of commercial space exploration, such as exploiting raw materials from other planets or asteroids, are still beyond humanity's reach.
-However, "based on the rapid technological innovation, the production of raw materials in space is edging into the realm of possibility," the association said.
+The BDI noted that some concepts of commercial space exploration, such as exploiting raw materials from other planets or asteroids, are still beyond humanity's reach.
+However, "based on rapid technological innovation, the production of raw materials in space is edging into the realm of possibility," the association said.

 The association of German businesses urged a system of international regulations for future space mining.